 Do the children go out on trips?

 Yes.
+We have a 4-seater pram to take the younger children out on local walks.
 The older children walk up to the library, local park and Piece Hall, as and when both the weather and staffing permits.
-We never take children out with less than a 1:4 ratio (and more often 1:3) and all children are on wrist straps if they are unable to hold an adult’s hand.
-We also organise an annual trip, usually to Knowsley Safari Park, for Pre-School children and also Norland Scarecrow Festival.
+We never take older children out with less than a 1:4 ratio (and more often 1:3) and all children are on wrist straps if they are unable to hold an adult’s hand.
+We also organise an annual trip to Knowsley Safari Park and regular cinema trips, for Pre-School children and also Norland Scarecrow Festival.